Make a Killer App with these 8 Psychological Functions

 4. An external brain

-The external brain concept describes an app that lets users access a network of information to supplement their brain.
+The external brain concept describes an app that lets users access a network of information to supplement their brains.
 For an external brain to work, the app needs excellent navigation embedded in the UI, because people remember where to find information better than the potential information.
-This is called “the google effect.”
+This is called “the Google effect.”
 The external brain becomes a knowledge source in which you have faith and cultivates a neglected part of human memory called “transaction memory” – the collective store of information you have access to.
-The google effect emerges from our faith in google being the messenger for all our information needs.
+The Google effect emerges from our faith in Google being the messenger for all our information needs.

 An external brain makes us feel smart, prepared, resourceful, and also helped.